 CenturyLink contact information is available in the Wholesale Customer Contacts.

-For manual directory listing order forms:

-Click on View Forms to select the LSR, EU, and DL forms from the view forms window.

-For specific ordering information refer to the Directory Listing Providers Business Procedures..
-Directory listings user information is available for Reseller CLECs and Facility-Based CLECs on the CenturyLink Course Catalog Web page.

 Service interval guidelines are found in the Service Interval Guide (SIG).

 For additional information related to USOCs and Field Identifiers (FID) refer to USOC / FID Finder.

 Provisioning and Installation

 CenturyLink does not accept future service completion dates for FBDL orders.
 Directory listings orders submitted by Facility-Based CLECs for FBDL should always have a designated service completion date that matches the date the order was sent to CenturyLink.
 FBDL orders are updated directly to the CenturyLink listing database at the close of each business day.
 All daily updates from the CenturyLink listing database are fed directly to DA and directory publishers.